 Why are sugar cravings so powerful they often get compared to addiction?
-While glucose is fuel—your body can’t function without it—added sugar in processed foods is hardly essential.
-In fact, limiting sugar intake is crucial to improving metabolic health.
-Yet even if you fully understand this, the allure of candy, ice cream, and sweetened drinks may seem impossible to resist.
+While glucose is fuel—your body can’t function without it—added sugar in processed foods and junk food is hardly essential.
+In fact, limiting sugar intake is crucial to improving metabolic health and overall wellness.
+Yet even if you fully understand this, the allure of candy, ice cream, sweetened drinks, and other sweet treats may seem impossible to resist.
+If you’re wondering how to beat sugar cravings, you’re not alone.
 What’s happening?

 “Research has shown that sugar basically acts on the same reward pathways in the brain as cocaine and other street drugs, which is why so many people crave it so strongly,” says Uma Naidoo, MD, director of Nutritional and Lifestyle Psychiatry at Massachusetts General Hospital.